Recurring Series

 Skip specific dates

-Life does not always follow a perfect schedule.
 When you need to skip a date -- for a holiday, a venue closure, a special event, or any other reason -- you can mark that date to be skipped.
 No tournament will be generated for skipped dates, and the series continues normally on the next scheduled occurrence.

 For example, if your weekly Thursday series falls on Thanksgiving, you can skip that date.
 The series will generate tournaments for every other Thursday as usual.